 - Store your snaps with one of the best cloud storage solutions

-Routinely we use smartphones in less than ideal lighting conditions, using whatever automatic exposure and focusing the device is preset with.
-This means that phone photography is, more often than not, the results are lacklustre, leaving phone users frustrated and confused.
-But if you take a few steps to learn about your tech, and keep one eye on the lighting, you can avoid some of the common problems associated with smartphone photography.
+Routinely, smartphone photography takes place in less than ideal lighting conditions, and users rarely stray from the automatic exposure and focusing the device is preset with.
+This means that phone photography is, more often than not, lacklustre – leaving users frustrated and confused.
+Simply taking a few steps to learn about your tech and keeping one eye on the lighting can avoid some of the common problems associated with smartphone photography.

 Read on for some advice that you can use every time you pull the phone from your pocket, wherever you are, to make the most of that sophisticated computer-powered camera you almost always carry with you.

 01. Take portraits in shade

 The best way to immediately improve your portraits and selfies is to move into shade.
 Stand under the shadow of a tree or building and notice the soft, diffused light that wraps around the face.
 This is the quality of light that you should seek most often to complement features.

 If outside, shoot towards open shade by placing your subject at the very edge of the shaded area.
 If posing inside, place the window to one side of you as you shoot the subject.
 This will provide similarly diffused light as open shade, but with more directionality.
 Look for a triangle of light on the subject’s cheek that’s farthest away from the window – this is called Rembrandt lighting, named after the painterly master himself.